In 1970, Congress made marijuana a Schedule 1 substance under the Controlled

 the circumstances and the evidence as a whole, including chemical test

 evidence, erratic driving, and field sobriety test results.
+This is also

-Board Certified DUI defense expert – call the
+work with a Board-Certified DUI defense expert – call the

 Law Offices of Virginia L. Landry, Inc.